The S4 was one of the more popular Roborock options because of its lower than premium cost and high-end performance.

 The high airflow showed itself in these experiments as most of the hair went inside the dust container.

 - Five-inch test: 0.8 grams inside the bin and 0.2 grams on the brush

 - Seven-inch test: 0.8 grams inside the bin and 0.2 grams on the brush

 Here’s a photo of the hair inside the bin (left) and the brush (right).

 It’s an impressive result, especially the results of the seven-inch test.
-It shows that the S4 Max is a better option at this price range for cleaning hair.
+It shows that the S4 Max is a better option in this price range for cleaning hair.

-Another experiment I did is the edge cleaning tests, where I scattered coffee grounds on one edge of the room in the max power setting.
+Another experiment I did was the edge cleaning tests, where I scattered coffee grounds on one edge of the room in the max power setting.

 Here’s a before and after photo.